aadrian/solr-import-export-json/README.md

 ### Real life examples

-export all documents into a json file
+Export all documents into a json file

     ./bin/solr-import-export -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json

+Export all documents into a json file using a different timeZone using IDs as defined by: https://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html#getAvailableIDs()

+    ./bin/solr-import-export -s http://localhost:8983/solr/collection -a export -t "Europe/Berlin" -o /tmp/collection.json

-import documents from json
+Import documents from json

     ./bin/solr-import-export -s http://localhost:8983/solr/collection -a import -o /tmp/collection.json

-export part of documents, like adding a `fq`  Solr parameter to the export
+Export part of documents, like adding a `fq`  Solr parameter to the export

      ./bin/solr-import-export -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json --filterQuery field:value

-import documents from json but first delete all documents in the collection
+Import documents from json but first delete all documents in the collection

      ./bin/solr-import-export -s http://localhost:8983/solr/collection -a import -o /tmp/collection.json --deleteAll

-export documents and skip few fields.
+Export documents and skip few fields.
 In the example the will be skipped the fields: `field1_a`, all the fields starting with `field2_` and all the fields ending with `_date`

      ./bin/solr-import-export -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json --skipFields field1_a,field2_*,*_date